 Granted, for what Iceland makes up in captivating natural environments, it lacks in urban development, reflecting the country’s minute population of approximately 350,000 people.
 Thus, one of the biggest reasons to purchase property here is an investment in Iceland's future.

 For those looking to purchase property in Iceland, a local and English-speaking real estate agent will likely be necessary, if only for the insider knowledge and purchasing opportunities they can bring to the table.
-However, this does entail extra cost.
+However, this does entail extra costs.

 Below are a few examples of English-speaking real estate agents in the capital.